-- The need to access email remotely to ensure personnel are not checking and responding to email on their off time; - If the mobile device being used is an agency owned device; - If the device is not an agency owned device: - O Who has access to the mobile device? - o Is the mobile device password protected? - o Are any accounts such as an Apple ID shared or used on multiple devices? - Is the mobile device connected to other mobile devices?

-- How is the phone backed up? (e.g. is the phone automatically set up to back up to iCloud or another cloud based service) - b) All devices considered for accessing email remotely (computer, laptop, tablet, mobile phone, watch) must be password protected. - c) All devices in which email will be accessed remotely will have their geo-tracking (location) settings turned off when not in use. - d) PEACE program personnel will know which Apps have the ability to access all information from their phone, including from their work email.
+- The need to access email remotely to ensure personnel are not checking and responding to email on their off time; - If the mobile device being used is an agency owned device; - If the device is not an agency owned device: - O Who has access to the mobile device? - o Is the mobile device password protected? - o Are any accounts such as an Apple ID shared or used on multiple devices? - o Is the mobile device connected to other mobile devices? - How is the phone backed up? (e.g., is the phone automatically set up to back up to iCloud or another cloud based service?) - b) All devices considered for accessing email remotely (e.g., computer, laptop, tablet, mobile phone, watch) must be password protected. - c) All devices in which email will be accessed remotely will have their geo-tracking (i.e. location) settings turned off when not in use. - d) Transition Housing and Supports Program personnel will know which Apps have the ability to access all information from their phone, including from their work email.